mouadTaoussi/theme-tailwind/README.md

 $twitter: #4099FF;
 $custom-colors: ('twitter': $twitter);

-// Include the Oruga Bulma theme with Bulma included (you can only manipulate any derived variables here)
+// Include the Oruga Tailwind theme with Tailwind included (you can only manipulate any derived variables here)
-@use '@oruga-ui/theme-bulma/dist/scss/bulma-build' with (
+@use '@oruga-ui/theme-tailwind/dist/scss/tailwind-build' with (
     $family-primary: '"Nunito", sans-serif',
     $primary: $primary,
     $link: $link,